 - Some forms of writing don't pay very well

-- Income can ebb and flow
+- Income can be inconsistent

-- Competition is fierce especially for high paying writing jobs
+- Competition is fierce, especially for high paying writing jobs

-- It's solitary work.
+- It's solitary work

 Types of Freelance Writers